Menu Port of Seattle Logo - Home

 Status

-The Site is currently in the long-term operation and maintenance (O&M) phase of the cleanup.
+The site is currently in the long-term operation and maintenance phase of the cleanup.
 The Port’s primary obligation involves monitoring and maintaining the engineered and institutional controls employed at each RA.

 The Port performs semiannual inspections of site pavement caps, drainage, ballast cover areas, fencing, and warning signs for the Ecology-led portions of the SWHP project (RA-1, 2, 3, and 5 and the CEM Landfill).
 CEM’s landfill gas collection system currently operates in passive mode.
 The Port recently implemented recommendations to enhance the system’s passive gas extraction.
 Landfill gas monitoring is conducted monthly.

-For the EPA-lead portion of the Site (RA-4), the Port performs annual inspection of the IY and the Jack Block Park Public Access Area.
+For the EPA-lead portion of the Site (RA-4), the Port performs annual inspection of the intermodal yard and the Jack Block Park Public Access Area.
 Groundwater monitoring and dense non-aqueous phase liquid gauging and recovery is conducted quarterly.

 Contact Information